SKILup Day: Continuous Testing Highlights

 Steen Brahe’s session, “Test Automation Practices – a practical guide to successful adoption,” shared an approach for helping mainframe teams adopt test automation and methods that can be scaled to an entire development organization.
 He shared that some paths to failure are defining processes before practicing, giving developers tools and expecting them to start testing, and not listening to other companies who have implemented Continuous Testing.
 Instead, he shared that it’s important for senior leadership to be committed and understand that change takes time.

 “Start small, learn, educate, and then expand,” said Brahe.

-Carmine Vassallo’s session, “Getting Continuous Testing Done Right with CD-Linter,” explored how to overcome the challenges of configuring a CI/CD pipeline with the help of Continuous Testing.
+Carmine Vassallo’s session, “Getting Continuous Testing Done Right with CD-Linter,” explored how to overcome the challenges of configuring a CI/CD pipeline.
 “Continuous Testing is a foundation of Continuous Delivery,” said Vassallo.

 How do you mature Continuous Testing practices to improve software quality?

-During Satyan Prakash’s session, “Continuous Testing – A lifecycle approach,” he explored how to take a lifecycle approach with Continuous Testing and improve the quality of the software.
-He shared that a lifecycle approach allows you to fix bugs in cheaper phases, there is less defect fixing and more development, simplifying complex testing.
+During Satyan Prakash’s session, “Continuous Testing – A lifecycle approach,” he shared that a lifecycle approach allows you to fix bugs in cheaper phases, there is less defect fixing and more development, simplifying complex testing.